Emberlynn-Loo/tp/docs/UserGuide.md

     <h3><a href="#relationships">Relationships</a></h3>
 </div>

+You wish to know more about the relationships between your friends and family... <span class="hello_span">Let me show you the way!</span>

 In this magical world of <span class="hello_span">Gene-nie</span>, we like to believe that every person is connected to someone else!
 To help you remember the relationships between each person, <span class="hello_span">Gene-nie</span> remembers stored information about each person in the form of **Relationships**.

 Relationships are what you use to store information about the relationship between 2 persons.